Do you know the difference between a Health Reimbursement Arrangement (HRA) and a Health Savings Account (HSA)?

 Knowing the difference between an HRA and an HSA is important as they are key to consumer-driven healthcare.
 Decide which one is right for you.

 DataPath has been in the healthcare benefits administration industry since 1984.
-Our Summit platform allows practically unlimited plan design and our HSAToday platform can handle account administration, investing, and deposits in-house.
+Our Summit platform allows practically unlimited HRA plan design and can also handle HSA account administration, investing, and deposits in-house.